PengJiyuan/relix/README.md

   For example, you use `relix --patch`, the commit message will be `Bump version x.x.x`.

-  If you use `relix --beta alpha`, the commit message will be `Prerelease alpha version x.x.x`.
+  If you use `relix --prerelease alpha`, the commit message will be `Prerelease alpha version x.x.x`.

   Sounds great!
 Right?